 INSIGHTS BY PRODUCT

 The conventional blood glucose monitoring devices market accounted for a share of over 78%.
 One of the major factors contributing to conventional blood glucose monitoring devices' growth is the increasing diabetic population globally, which is expected to reach over 578 million by 2030.
 The rise in obesity and the increase in the aging population in developed countries are other major factors that are influencing blood glucose monitoring devices market growth.
-Test strips, lancets and lancing devices, and meters & software are the major components that have been covered under the conventional blood glucose monitoring devices market.
+Blood glucose test strips, lancets and lancing devices, and meters & software are the major components that have been covered under the conventional blood glucose monitoring devices market.

 The continuous glucose monitoring (CGM) market size is expected to reach over $15 billion by 2026.
 CGM devices provide real-time and dynamic information on the speed and direction (trending higher or lower) of the patient’s sugar levels.
 Another major factor influencing the growth of CGM devices is these systems take glucose readings at regular intervals.
 However, inconsistency in measuring sugar levels and the high cost of the devices are expected to affect the segment growth.
 Sensors and re-usable hardware are the major devices covered under the CGM segment.

 INSIGHTS BY USAGE

 A high prevalence of diabetes and changes in lifestyles have increased the usage of personal glucose monitoring devices.
 The personal blood glucose monitoring devices segment accounted for a share of 75%.
 The introduction of wireless glucose monitoring systems, which can be operated on a smartphone using Wi-Fi protocols, helps patients remotely monitor their sugar levels.
 In developed countries such as the UK, Spain, Germany, Italy, and the UK, self-monitoring glucose meters and CGM devices are completely reimbursed, making these devices cost-efficient, thereby driving patient usage.